 Flintkote went public in 1936 as it continued to develop its product line, adding boxes and packaging materials in the 1940s.
-In the 1950s the company further expanded by acquiring other companies.
+In the 1950s, the company further expanded by acquiring other companies.
 This introduced paper products, gypsum products, and other asbestos-containing products to the company’s offerings.
-Expansion went on until by the 1960s Flintkote operated nearly 150 plants across the U.S. and in other countries.
-In spite of its diversified products line, Flintkote remained most focused on roofing materials and asphalt.

-Over the years that it operated and made these products, Flintkote used a lot of asbestos and this finally caught up to the company in the 1980s and 1990s.
+Over the years that it operated and made these products, Flintkote used a lot of asbestos.
+This finally caught up to the company in the 1980s and 1990s.
 Although the risks of asbestos were already well known by this time, Flintkote didn’t stop using the mineral until 1982.
-The last year the company distributed any asbestos products was in 1984.
-Flintkote faced many lawsuits over asbestos exposure and illness and had to sell many of its assets and factories to cover the costs of settlements.
-Finally the company filed for bankruptcy and today exists solely to administer claims and settlements for asbestos victims.

 Asbestos Use by Flintkote

-Another reason that asbestos was used so heavily in construction materials was for its insulating ability.
-Flintkote made wallboard, siding, joint compound, and other materials with asbestos to help make homes and other buildings better able to keep heat in and to make heating or cooling buildings more efficient and cost-effective.
-One of Flintkote’s products that contained a lot of asbestos for this purpose was called Thermalkote.
-This was a liquid coating that could be added to building surfaces to create a waterproof, insulating layer.
-Other Flintkote products that likely contained asbestos include cement, pipes, paper products, and packaging and containers.
+Another reason that asbestos was used so heavily in construction materials was its insulating ability.
+Flintkote made wallboard, siding, joint compound, and other materials with asbestos to help make homes and other buildings better able to keep heat in and to make heating or cooling buildings more cost-effective and efficient.

 Asbestos Exposure in Workers

-Exposure occurs when the small fibers of the mineral are disturbed in some way, often by workers handling the material.
-This causes them to come loose and become part of the dust in the air.
+Exposure occurs when time, deterioration, or damage disturbs the small fibers of asbestos.
+They become part of the dust in the air.
 From there, workers can unknowingly inhale or even ingest the needle-like fibers.
-Over years the fibers may cause damage in the body that leads to the illnesses described.
+Over the years, they may cause damage in the body that leads to the illnesses described above.

-Any workers that manufactured products with asbestos, including those that worked in Flintkote factories, were at risk of asbestos exposure.
-Also at risk were the workers in other industries that used Flintkote asbestos products.
-Its asbestos-containing construction materials put a variety of workers at risk, including carpenters, drywall installers, roofers, laborers, and road workers.
-Pipefitters and plumbers may also have worked with Flintkote pipes.
-Even workers that did not directly handle these products, but were on the job site, could have inhaled asbestos fibers.
+Its asbestos-containing construction materials put various workers at risk, including carpenters, roofers, drywall installers, laborers, and road workers.
+Plumbers and pipefitters may also have worked with Flintkote pipes.
+Even workers who did not directly handle these products, but were on the job site, could have inhaled asbestos fibers.

 Asbestos Lawsuits and Bankruptcy

-Flintkote was already seeing asbestos lawsuits in the 1970s.
-Asbestos illnesses can remain latent for decades, so the lawsuits began in the 1970s and continue today as workers begin to realize they were exposed and became sick as a result of inhaling asbestos fibers.
-By the 1980s Flintkote would stop using asbestos, but by this time much of the damage was already done.
+By the 1980s, Flintkote would stop using asbestos, but much of the damage was already done by this time.
 The company struggled to pay the costs associated with the thousands of lawsuits and was forced to start selling its plants and other assets by the 1980s.